Promptorium/promptorium/README.md

  curl https://raw.githubusercontent.com/Promptorium/promptorium/refs/heads/main/install.bash | bash
 ```

 The script will install promptorium on your system, automatically detecting your operating system and architecture.
-Once it's done, run `promptorium init`, restart your terminal and you should see the default promptorium prompt.
+Once it's done, restart your terminal and you should see the default promptorium prompt.

 #### Other Methods